 Kill any moving camel spiders you find on your reinspection.

-Apply pest-control dust or microcapsules in all cracks and crevices in your home, particularly in lightly used areas outside your typical traffic patterns.
+Apply pest-control dust in all cracks and crevices in your home, particularly in lightly used areas outside your typical traffic patterns.

 Apply insect and scorpion repellent around your house, particularly at windows, doors, and other areas that offer spiders an easy way into the house.